JoeFu/alportal-document/docs/deployment/introduction.md

 ## Process

-A number of workflows have been set up using Github actions.
+A number of workflows have been set up using GitHub actions.

-- Automatic provisioning of "Release Notes" using the Github release feature
+- Automatic provisioning of "Release Notes" using the GitHub release feature
   - When Pull Requests are successfully merged
 - Automatic running of tests
   - When Pull Requests are created
   - When commits are made that further contribute to an existing Pull Request
   - When commits are made to the Master branch
 - Automatic deployment of latest changes
-  - When a "Release" is published via Github
+  - When a "Release" is published via GitHub
   - When a tag conforming to the format `v*` is pushed to the repository (`*` represents a wildcard value in this context)
 - Automatic deployment of the latest documentation changes